glemaitre/talks/README.md

 <link rel="stylesheet" href="//maxcdn.bootstrapcdn.com/font-awesome/4.3.0/css/font-awesome.min.css">
 </head>

+# Euroscipy 2017

+## Leverage knowledge from under-represented classes in machine learning: imbalanced-learn release 0.3.0

+*Abstract*: The curse of imbalanced data set refers to data sets in which the number of samples in one class is less than in others.
+This issue is often encountered in real world data sets such as medical imaging applications (e.g. cancer detection), fraud detection, etc. In such particular condition, machine learning algorithms learn sub-optimal models which will generally favor the class having the largest number of samples.
+In this talks, we present the new feature which are available in the release 0.3.0.

+<a href="2017_euroscipy" class="btn"> <i class="fa fa-file-powerpoint-o"></i> Slides</a>
+<a href="https://github.com/scikit-learn-contrib/imbalanced-learn" class="btn"> <i class="fa fa-github"></i> Package</a>

 # PyParis 2017

 ## Leverage knowledge from under-represented classes in machine learning: an introduction to imbalanced-learn